by Adam Brown

 How does Physiotherapy Eliminate TMJ Dysfunction and Pain?

-Strength for Hypermobile TMJ Joints – Some patients have a TMJ joint that moves WAY too easily, way too much or in a poor pattern.
+STRENGTHENING FOR HYPERMOBILE TMJ JOINTS – Some patients have a TMJ joint that moves WAY too easily, way too much or in a poor pattern.
 Your physiotherapist can recognize this problem and help with treatments and exercises that strengthen weak muscles and improve your natural movement patterns.

 A great Physiotherapist will do a thorough assessment of your particular TMJ problem and match the treatment plan to the cause of your symptoms.